-Figure 2: Give your module a meaningful name.
+Figure 2: Give your module a meaningful name

-- 5) The default module name is Module1; choose a better name.
-Although it is still not descriptive, I used Recorded.
-Type a descriptive name and click OK to create the module.
-The OpenOffice.org Basic Macros dialog is displayed again, showing the new module. - 6) Highlight the newly created module.
+6) Highlight the newly created module.
 In the upper left corner, type the macro name to use, such as "EnterMyname", and then click Save to save the macro.

 If you followed all of the steps, the Standard library now contains a module named Recorded, which contains the EnterMyName macro, as shown in Figure 3.
-When OOo creates a new module, it automatically adds the macro named Main; as seen in Figure 3.
+When OOo creates a new module, it automatically adds the macro named Main.